Denis McLean

-Biography
+Early life, family and education

 McLean was born in Napier.
 He was the eldest son of Gordon McLean, a newspaper editor, and Ruahine Smith.
 His family later lived in Auckland and Wellington.

-He attended Nelson College from 1944 to 1948, earned a Master of Science with first-class honours in geology at Victoria University College, and won a Senior Scholarship in 1953 and a Rhodes Scholarship to the University of Oxford in 1954.
-At University College in Oxford he studied politics, philosophy and economics.
-He played rugby at both Victoria and Oxford Universities, and was a member of the Victoria team that won the Jubilee Cup three times in the early 1950s.
+McLean attended Nelson College from 1944 to 1948, earned a Master of Science with first-class honours in geology at Victoria University College, and won a Senior Scholarship in 1953 and a Rhodes Scholarship to the University of Oxford in 1954.
+At University College, Oxford, he studied politics, philosophy and economics.
+He played rugby union at both Victoria and Oxford Universities, and was a member of the Victoria team that won the Jubilee Cup three times in the early 1950s.

+In early 1958, McLean married Anne Davidson in Oxford, and the couple went on to have three children.

+Career

 After graduating from Oxford, McLean joined the New Zealand Department of External Affairs in 1957.
 He was posted to Washington, D.C.
 (1960–63), Paris (1963–66), Kuala Lumpur (1966–68) and London (1972–77), where he studied at the Royal College of Defence Studies and was deputy high commissioner.
 He was Secretary of Defence from 1979 to 1988 and ambassador to the United States from 1991 to 1994.